 He left the life of a monk due to ill health and went to theological college, was ordained and became a curate in Wales.
 Then quite a while later, after he married, he gave it all up when he converted to Catholicism, thus losing his livelihood.
 This was all history by the time I came along – third daughter.
 I never even knew that my father had been a vicar until I was well into my teens.

-I’m not sure there’s any particular message from this blog except – you travel many different paths during your life.
+I suppose what I’m saying is that you travel many different paths during your life.
 There will be quiet country lanes and busy motorways, roundabouts and junctions, and crossroads to navigate on your journeys.
 You will meet some dead ends, take wrong turnings and have to turn round and try again; or follow diversion signs and land up some destination you hadn’t plan.
 And the unexpected journey may prove to be the most worthwhile and fulfilling in the end.